About Us

 Annette Trossello

-When she's not teaching fifth graders library media at the elementary school she works at, you can find her doing editorial freelance work, playing games with her family (she's a sore winner and a sore loser), binge watching shows on Netflix, stand up paddle boarding, reading or rereading books, and of course writing.
-Other favorites include both clever and cringe-worthy puns, pumpkin spice ice cream from JP Licks, and the Oxford comma.
+When she’s not teaching fifth graders library media at the elementary school she works at, you can find her doing editorial freelance work, playing games with her family (she’s a sore winner and a sore loser), binge watching shows on Netflix, stand up paddle boarding, reading or rereading books, and of course writing.
+Other favorites include both clever and cringe-worthy puns, pumpkin spice ice cream fro JP Licks, and the Oxford comma.
 Annette joined the group in 2009 and is interested in screenwriting and romantic comedies.
-Her current project is a screenplay about the people we lose, the walls we build, and who's worth breaking them down for.
+Her current project is a screenplay about the people we lose, the walls we build, and who’s worth breaking them down for.